 - 1 ½ cups whipping cream chilled

-- ¼ cup sugar
+- ¼ cup white sugar

-For the lovely and must-have cream topping, whip the cream to a medium peak, and whisk in the sugar .
+- For the lovely and must-have cream topping, whip the whipping cream until peaks form, and then whisk in the sugar .